curiousmaster/pm3build/README.md

 3) To build Proxmark3 according to your settings: ./makepm3

 ## Description
 This is a build wrapper for RRG's Proxmark3 repository (https://github.com/RfidResearchGroup/proxmark3).

-The default settings are:
+## The default settings
 * Platform: RDV4
 * Standalone module: HF_YOUNG
 * Download/update Proxmark3 git repository